caleb-ola/TDLApp/README.md

 ## API Endpoints

 For detailed information on how to use the TDLAPP API, please refer to the [API Documentation](https://documenter.getpostman.com/view/12146558/2s9YysCM8w).

+## Roadmap

+The roadmap outlines upcoming features and improvements planned for the TDLAPP API.
+Stay tuned for enhancements to task management, user authentication, and overall system scalability.

 ## Contributing